 - the maximum fund size for new and existing ESVCLPs increased from $100 million to $200 million along with a number of reforms made to the income tax treatment of venture capital more generally.

-The ATO is developing guidance to help determine whether a company meets Early Stage Innovation Companies principles-based innovation test.
+The ATO has developed guidance to help determine whether a company meets Early Stage Innovation Companies principles-based innovation test.

-The government has announced tax amendments to the FinTech and innovation legislation to ensure access for finance and insurance ventures and to implement minor technical adjustments.
-A draft of the amendments has been made available for comment by 10 November 2017.
+The government has legislated tax amendments to the FinTech and innovation legislation to ensure access for finance and insurance ventures and to implement minor technical adjustments.
+See:

 - Article (July 9, 2018): Investment perks for investors in ESICs